mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Screenshot of Scomo in the list](/img/sunburnt-country/scomo-minister.png) *Oh he definitely has an office.*

-That's the _current_ Prime Minister of Australia (at the time of writing, I can only pray that between now and publishing this remains true), he's _definitely_ gonna be easier to find.
+That's the _current_ Prime Minister of Australia (at the time of writing, that is, for all I know we're three Prime-Ministers deep into 2020 by the time you read this), you know he's _definitely_ gonna be easier to find.

 ### Let's call the Prime Minister's office I guess?

-Easy google of the number, absolutely no emotional journey this time.
+Easy google of the number, absolutely no emotional journey resulting in my growth as a person this time.

 -----
 When I call, I hear what sounds like two women laughing in the background?
 One of them answers the phone, slightly out of breath, and says "Hello, Prime Minister's office?".
 I'm like "....hello?
 Am I interrupting something???".

-I clumsily explain that I know this is Scott Morrison's office, but I actually was wondering if they had Tony Abbott's contact details, beacuse it's for "a time-sensitive media enquiry"[^magicwords], and I j-
+I clumsily explain that I know this is Scott Morrison's office, but I actually was wondering if they had Tony Abbott's contact details, because it's for "a time-sensitive media enquiry"[^magicwords], and I j-
 She interrupts to explain "so Tony Abbott isn't Prime Minister anymore, this is Scott Morrison's office" and I'm like "yA I _know_ please I am desperate for these contact details".

 [^magicwords]: These were the magic words my journalist friend told me, for which I will be forever grateful, and keep close to my heart.